 There is no process for accrediting individuals’ degrees as NAAB accredits architecture programs and not individuals’ education credentials.
 Licensure candidates who do not hold a degree from a NAAB-accredited program may apply for an EESA evaluation if their jurisdiction requires a NAAB-accredited degree and accepts an EESA evaluation in lieu of the requirement.

 To begin an EESA evaluation, the applicant must first establish an NCARB record, and complete the education information in the Education tab.
 Additionally, the applicant should check the jurisdiction requirements and determine with NCARB the path of licensure they are eligible to take.
-An invitation to apply for EESA will be sent via email if the applicant’s jurisdiction requires a NAAB-accredited degree; accepts an EESA evaluation; and if the applicant is taking the Foreign Educated Applicant path for licensure.
-Once an invitation has been received, the applicant should remit the EESA fee and send the required documents to the NAAB office.
+An invitation to apply for EESA should be requested through NCARB if the applicant’s jurisdiction requires a NAAB-accredited degree; accepts an EESA evaluation; and if the applicant is taking the Foreign Educated Applicant path for licensure.
+Once an invitation has been received, the applicant should remit the EESA fee and send the required documents to NAAB.

 The EESA fee is $2,500.00.
 To review the information about fees and procedures click here.